How Serious is a Lisfranc Injury?

 With a stable injury, we can treat the foot with six-to-eight weeks of immobilization.
 (That could mean a cast or walking boot.)
 Following this period, we'll most likely recommend physical therapy to help regain lost strength.
 And to get you back into competitive shape, without risking reinjury.

-Whether or not you need surgery, you won't be able to play football again for at least 10 weeks following your injury.
-But the longer you wait to seek care, the longer that down time will be.
+Whether or not you need surgery, it's important for you to understand the seriousness of this sports injury.
+Regardless of your treatmen plan, you won't be able to play football again for at least 10 weeks following your injury.
+Now, we know that hearing those words is miserable for athletes.
+But we hope that doesn't make you try and play through the pain because, the longer you wait to seek care, the longer that down time will be.
 So, at the first sign of a Lisfranc injury, schedule an immediate appointment with Dr. Alvin Cowans.
-He'll get you off the bench and back in action as soon as safely possible!
+He'll get you off the bench and back in action as soon as it is safely possible to do so!